16 successful ways to use video storytelling in marketing

 Ready to dive in?

-What Do We Mean by “Storytelling”
+What do we mean by “Storytelling”

-Why do we find some stories captivating, and others trite?
-Whether it's a funny anecdote or a spine-tingling horror story, a good story flies us away from the campfire and into the teller’s world.
 Likewise, a convoluted/poorly told story has the opposite effect: We don’t believe a word, and would rather get back to burning our marshmallow in peace.

-A good story usually ticks three boxes: conflict, resolution, and emotion.
 Conflict provides the tension and drive that keeps us turning the page (or tuning in to the next episode), while resolution gives us a sense of satisfaction and closure.
 Think of the villain raising their sword over our hero’s head, only to be struck down at the last moment by a supporting character we’d thought dead.

 Emotion is what makes us care about the characters.
 We see ourselves in their struggle, and imagine feeling the same in their shoes.
 Whether we're laughing at a character's slapstick mishaps or wounded by their tragic backstory, these three elements allow us to connect with a story.

 Good storytelling rallies us to see the side of whoever has the conch shell.
 We synchronize with our narrator.
-It’s the reason we’ll root for an antihero, ignoring the subtle sense they should probably be in jail.
+It’s the reason we’ll root for an antihero, ignoring the subtle sense that they should probably be in jail.

 For marketers, stories can motivate people to make a purchase and increase positive attitudes toward a brand.
 In fact, 76% of businesses say that video has helped them increase sales.

-What is Video Storytelling?
+What is video storytelling?

 A good story doesn't necessarily need fancy production values.
 Often, the simplest videos are the most effective.
 The most important thing is that your story is honest and authentic.
 Connecting with your audience on a personal level is all that’s needed to create a lasting impression.